How to Grow Basil in Alberta

 I hope that this blog helps to simplify growing Basil in your gardening space.
 I love that Basil is so versatile in that it can be grown virtually anywhere that has enough sunshine.

-If your gardening space is small, like on a balcony or a small deck, Basil will happily grow in a container.
+If your gardening space is small, like a balcony or a small deck, Basil will happily grow in a container.
 And if you have acres surrounding you, Basil will grow in a raised bed or in the ground.

 If you would like to talk more about Basil (or any other gardening topic) I invite you to message me and we can puzzle through it together.
 Stay well!